JDev00/UIa/README.md

         // hide this popup at the beginning popup.setVisible(false);
-        // set some text to this popup popup.setText("Hi, i'm a small popup.\n Unfortunately nobody take care of\n place some widget on me ;(" + "\nSo please, populate my landscape\n with some UI objects.\n\n Thanks!");
+        // set some text to this popup popup.setText("Hi, I'm a little popup.\n Unfortunately, no one has taken care of\n placing some widgets on me ;(" + "\nSo please, populate my landscape\n with some UI objects.\n\n Thanks!");
         // set text properties
         popup.setAlign(ViewText.AlignY.CENTER);